CruiseOutlook

 Top Things to Do

-- Visit the iconic Rock of Gibraltar and take a cable car to the summit for panoramic views.
+• Visit the Rock of Gibraltar and take the cable car for panoramic views.

-- Explore the historic St. Michael's Cave, a stunning natural grotto.
+• Explore the historic St. Michael's Cave, a stunning natural limestone cavern.

-- Walk through the charming streets of the town and enjoy local shops and cafés.
+• Stroll through the charming streets of the town and visit the Gibraltar Museum.

 Typical Weather

-Gibraltar enjoys a Mediterranean climate, characterized by mild winters and warm summers.
-The best time to visit is during spring and fall when temperatures are comfortable and crowds are fewer; summer can be quite hot, while winter is generally mild but occasionally rainy.
+Gibraltar enjoys a Mediterranean climate with warm summers and mild winters.
+The best time to visit is during the spring and fall when temperatures are pleasant, while the summer months can be hot and crowded.

 What to Pack